Download Linotune |

 Bugs fixed:

-current release: 1.5 (1 Mar 2012) - user interface resdesign, scale/temperament library.
+1.5 (1 Mar 2012) - user interface resdesign, scale/temperament library.
 Redesigned user interface:

 Scale/temperament library: